 Pronunciation of 'Anticoagulant'

-The word 'anticoagulant' is pronounced as /ˌæn.ti.koʊˈæɡ.jə.lənt/ in English (en-US).
+The word 'Anticoagulant' is pronounced as /ˌæn.ti.koʊˈæɡ.jə.lənt/ in American English.
 It refers to a substance that prevents blood clotting.

 Word Origin

-The word 'anticoagulant' originates from Latin, combining 'anti-' meaning 'against' and 'coagulant' meaning 'causing coagulation'.
+The word 'Anticoagulant' originates from Latin, combining 'anti-' meaning 'against' and 'coagulant' from 'coagulare', meaning 'to cause to curdle or clot'.

 Pronunciation Details